ryanjcooper/overflow/README.md

 ## Performance Considerations

-- **CPU Offloading**: ~2-5x slower than pure GPU execution but enables running much larger models
+- **CPU Offloading**: ~2-5x slower than pure GPU execution (much faster with automatic chunking optimization)
 - **Gradient Checkpointing**: ~1.3x slower but reduces memory by ~50%
 - **Model Parallelism**: Near-linear scaling with number of GPUs
 - **Memory Profiling**: < 1% overhead when enabled

+With automatic chunked offloading, a 60GB model can run in ~10 seconds instead of ~32 seconds on dual RTX 3090s!

 ## Troubleshooting